 |Guarantor Requirement||Foreigners with Employment Pass must appoint a local guarantor|

-It will be classified under the Hire Purchase Act only if the purchase price (less COE) of your car does not exceed $55,000.
-If the purchase price (less COE) of your car exceeds $55,000 it will be subject to Common Law and will not be classified under the Hire Purchase Act.
+Classification under the Hire Purchase Act is subject to the purchase price of the car.
+Purchase prices under S$55,000 will be classified and anything over S$55,000 will not be classified under the Hire Purchase Act.

 Nissan Navara has already won the International Pickup Awards 2016 for its robust performance and tough attitude and now, the whole range has switched to a very advanced, eco-friendly Euro 6 engine.
 This comes as another great reason for pickup drivers to choose this car.The upgrade includes both the 187 bhp twin-turbo and 159bhp single turbo versions of the Navara's 2.3-litre dCi diesel engine.The upgrade to the Navara clearly indicate Nissan’s intention to introduce advanced technologies that make driving more safer and convenient for the Nissan owners.